 The reason for this is that too many blueberries might well give your dog an upset tummy, not to mention some messy toilet time as a result.

-This comes from the fibre in blueberries, but because that fibre is there, it therefore makes sense that this would do wonders for your dog’s digestive system if you do indeed feed blueberries to your dog in moderation.
+This comes from the fiber in blueberries, but because that fiber is there, it, therefore, makes sense that this would do wonders for your dog’s digestive system if you do indeed feed blueberries to your dog in moderation.

-Alongside that fibre content though, it’s important to know that blueberries are also rich in Vitamin C and Vitamin K.
+Alongside that fiber content though, it’s important to know that blueberries are also rich in Vitamin C and Vitamin K.

 Health and energy come thick and fast from these fantastic vitamins, and because blueberries have much less sugar than sweeter fruits like bananas and strawberries, they can get to work much more effectively.